 10. Remember: Safety vs. Freedom

 a.
-Your desire to keep others safe means you don’t mind being called out if you’re not following procedure
+Your desire to keep others safe means you don’t mind being called out if you’re not

 b.
 I protect you, you protect me mentality